SpongePowered/SpongeDocs/source/about/faq.rst

 ----------------------------------

 On our official plugin repository, which is called Ore.
 Development has already started on GitHub.
-Temporarily, plugins are hosted on the SpongeForums.
+Temporarily, plugins are hosted on the `SpongeForums <https://forums.spongepowered.org/c/plugins/plugin-releases>`_.

 What happened to Bukkit?
 ------------------------